mattpe/ucad/09-authentication.md

 - **Authentication** is the process of verifying the identity of a user.
 - **Authorization** is the process of verifying that the user has access to the requested resource.

 In web applications, authentication is typically done by verifying a username and password combination.
-Authorization is typically done by checking the user's role or permissions.
+Authorization is typically done by checking the user's role or permissions for the requested resource.

 1. Install [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)
 1. Generate a secret key for signing the tokens and store it in the `.env` file: `JWT_SECRET=...`